 If you’re starting a business and have one or more partners, it might seem obvious to form a business partnership.
 This is a business structure that allows you and at least one other person to both have ownership of the business.

-Even though forming a partnership might make sense, it’s not your only option.
+Even though forming a business partnership might make sense, it’s not your only option.
 Before you form a partnership, you must know the pros and cons of this business structure.
 What are the advantages and disadvantages of a partnership?

 Pros and cons of a partnership

-There are three types of partnerships: general partnerships, limited partnerships, and limited liability partnerships.
+There are three types of business partnerships: general partnerships, limited partnerships, and limited liability partnerships.
 While each type has specific pros and cons, there are partnership pros and cons that cover them all.

 Before you start choosing a specific partnership type, take a look at general pros and cons of a business partnership.

-Pros of a partnership
+Advantages of a partnership

 Here are the advantages of having a business partner.